 Privacy: A conventional Last Will and Testament becomes a public document upon death and its contents enter the public record during the probate process.
 However, assets held in trust remain confidential.

-Creditor protection: As an independent entity, an irrevocable trust may protect the assets it holds from creditor claims, whether yours or your beneficiary's.
+Creditor protection: As an independent entity, an irrevocable trust may protect the trust assets from creditor claims, whether yours or your beneficiary's.
 Assets in revocable living trusts, however, are still considered your property and are subject to the claims of your creditors.

 Tax advantages: Assets placed in an irrevocable trust generally aren’t counted as part of your taxable estate anymore.
 This can help reduce future estate tax liabilities that may be imposed by federal and state governments.